miniflux/website/content/docs/rules.md

 ---
-title: Filter, Rewrite and Scraper Rules
+title: Filter, Rewrite, and Scraper Rules
 description: How to write custom scraper and rewrite rules
 url: /docs/rules.html
 ---